 The flamboyant R&B showman who turned a novelty song about beachwear into a global, inescapable millennium anthem.

-Mark Andrews, known to the world as Sisqó, emerged from Baltimore as the dynamic, platinum-blond frontman of Dru Hill.
-His hyper-charismatic stage presence and piercing falsetto made him the group's standout, paving the way for a solo explosion at the turn of the century.
-His debut album 'Unleash the Dragon' was a pop culture event, powered by the earnest ballad 'Incomplete' and the unabashedly cheeky 'Thong Song.'
-The latter, with its Latin-inflected beat and playful video, became a ubiquitous party staple, defining a moment in pop music.
-While subsequent work couldn't quite match that commercial peak, Sisqó cemented his status as a 2000s icon—a daring performer who blended R&B vocals with a rockstar's theatrical flair.
+Mark Andrews, performing as Sisqó, emerged from Baltimore as the platinum-blond frontman of Dru Hill.
+His piercing falsetto and hyper-charismatic stage presence made him the group's standout.
+His debut solo album 'Unleash the Dragon' became a pop culture event, powered by the ballad 'Incomplete' and the cheeky 'Thong Song.'
+The latter, with its Latin-inflected beat and playful video, became a ubiquitous party staple defining a moment in pop music.
+Subsequent work couldn't match that commercial peak.
+He blended R&B vocals with a rockstar's theatrical flair.

 1965–1980